Medicaid Planning in Pepper Pike, Ohio

 “Will we lose the house?”

-At Solace Estate Planning, we guide families in Shaker Heights and surrounding communities through these challenges with steady, judgment-free support.
-You’ll understand your options for long-term care, learn how Medicaid works in Ohio, and choose asset protection steps that match your family’s values.
+At Solace Estate Planning, we guide residents of Pepper Pike and surrounding communities through these concerns with steady, judgment‑free support.
+You’ll understand how Medicaid works in Ohio, explore your long‑term care options, and choose asset protection steps that align with your family’s values.

 What is Medicaid Planning

-Medicaid planning is the process of arranging your legal and financial affairs so you can qualify for long-term-care coverage when needed — while protecting as much of your savings as the law allows.
+Medicaid planning is arranging your legal and financial affairs so you can qualify for long‑term care coverage when needed — while protecting as much of your savings as the law allows.

-It’s not about hiding money or taking shortcuts.
-It’s about using lawful tools and clear strategy to:
+It isn’t about hiding money or taking shortcuts.
+It’s about using lawful tools and clear strategies to:

-- Maintain stability and dignity for your family during a difficult time.
+- Maintain stability, dignity, and peace of mind for your family

-Through thoughtful planning, you can preserve assets, avoid unnecessary spend-downs, and gain peace of mind knowing your care — and your loved ones — are protected.
+With thoughtful planning, you can preserve assets, avoid unnecessary spend‑downs, and know that your care — and your loved ones — are protected.

-Why Long-Term Care Planning Matters in Shaker Heights
+Why Long‑Term Care Planning Matters in Pepper Pike

-Medicare does not cover extended nursing home stays.
-Private pay can drain savings quickly, often exceeding $10,000 per month in Ohio.
-Medicaid can help cover the cost of nursing homes and, in some cases, in-home and community-based care.
+Medicare does not cover extended nursing home stays, and private pay costs in Ohio often exceed $10,000 per month.
+Medicaid can help cover nursing home care and, in some cases, in‑home and community‑based care.

-With a clear plan in place, you can qualify sooner and preserve more of what you’ve built.
+A clear plan helps you qualify sooner and preserve more of what you’ve built — giving you care and protection close to home.

 How Medicaid Eligibility Works in Ohio

-- Age & Medical Need: You must be 65 or older, disabled, or require assistance with activities of daily living (like dressing, bathing, or eating).
+- Age & Medical Need: Must be 65+, disabled, or require help with daily living activities (like bathing or eating)

-We translate these rules into clear, actionable steps and build a step-by-step plan that fits your situation — so you can plan ahead, protect what you’ve built, and move forward with confidence.
+We translate these rules into clear, actionable steps so you can plan ahead and protect what matters most.

 Asset Protection That Fits Your Life

-You’ve worked hard for your savings, home, and independence.
-The right legal tools can help you qualify for Medicaid while protecting what your family needs.
+You’ve earned your savings, home, and independence.
+The right tools help you:

-- Paying for long-term care without spending down all savings
+- Pay for long‑term care without spending down all savings

-- Protecting the family home when possible under Ohio rules
+- Protect your family home when possible under Ohio rules

-- Keeping enough income for a healthy spouse to live with dignity
+- Keep enough income for a healthy spouse to live with dignity

-- Preserving a modest legacy for children or grandchildren
+- Preserve a modest legacy for children or grandchildren

 Your Personalized Asset Protection Analysis

-From there, we prepare an Asset Protection Analysis Letter — a clear, plain-language summary that shows how your current assets would be treated if long-term care or a lawsuit became an issue, and what legal tools could strengthen your protection.
+Every financial picture is unique.
+We start with an Asset Protection Worksheet to organize what you own and the risks you face.
+Then we prepare an Asset Protection Analysis Letter — a plain‑language summary showing how your assets would be treated and which legal tools strengthen your protection.

-This process gives you an honest, customized roadmap before you decide on any planning steps — so you can move forward with confidence and no surprises.
+This gives you an honest roadmap before deciding on any planning steps — so you can move forward with confidence.

 Tools We May Use To Protect Assets

-- Asset Protection Trusts to move savings, a home, or investments into a protected structure before the five-year look-back period
+- Asset Protection Trusts to protect savings, your home, or investments

-- Strategic transfers that comply with Ohio’s rules and timelines to preserve eligibility and reduce penalties
+- Strategic transfers that comply with Ohio’s timelines

-Our focus is practical care today — and lasting security for tomorrow.
+Our focus: practical care today and lasting security for tomorrow.

 Powers Of Attorney And Health Care Documents